 If you’re getting near 50 years of age, the business world is a very different place than the one you entered as a fresh-faced kid.
 Nowadays, there are amazing opportunities in tech for anyone with enough know-how and ambition.
-It’s easier than ever to make a midlife career change at 50 or older in our high-tech world.
-If you know the right questions to ask and where to find training and job postings, you can make it big.
+It’s easier than ever to make a midlife career change at 50 or older in our high-tech world, and it’s an opportunity many are taking according to the Bureau of Labor Statistics.
+If you know the right questions to ask and where to find training and job postings, you can make a successful midlife career change.
 Age isn’t a factor.

-Our guide is here to help you make the big career switch and put your life on a track you enjoy.
+Our guide is here to help you switch career fields and put your life on a track you enjoy.
 We load you up with the sorts of questions you should ask yourself before making the leap, you’ll also get a rundown of where to find training for your new career, and we let you know where to do your job hunting.
 You’ll even get a few suggestions for hot field that welcome all comers regardless of age.
-Our guide is perfect for mid-career workers looking to make a change..
+Our guide is perfect for mid-career workers looking to make a change at 35.

 If you’re seriously contemplating a career change, you’ve probably been working through the notion for a while.
 As you start getting ready to take the plunge and move to a career you enjoy, you should take the time to ask yourself a few key questions.
 Write out the questions and answers as you go—doing so will allow you to organize your thoughts and do some serious pondering

 This section looks at the sorts of questions you need to pose to yourself as you prepare to change careers.
 We give you a few key questions as pointers, and you should definitely include them in your list of questions.
 Don’t stop with the questions we provide, though.
 Your career is a big and imposing thing to force to change course, and the more you understand about your reasons, the better.
 Our questions are here to guide you and stimulate additional questions to give you the best chance at a smooth transition.

 Compare Your Skills to the Job You Want